Executable and Linkable Format: File layout

 The segments contain information that is needed for run time execution of the file, while sections contain important data for linking and relocation.
 Any byte in the entire file can be owned by one section at most, and orphan bytes can occur which are unowned by any section.

-File header
+ELF header

 The ELF header defines whether to use 32-bit or 64-bit addresses.
 The header contains three fields that are affected by this setting and offset other fields that follow them.
-The ELF header is 52 or 64 bytes long for 32-bit and 64-bit binaries respectively.
+The ELF header is 52 or 64 bytes long for 32-bit and 64-bit binaries, respectively.